EXPRESSCLUSTER/Communication_Encryption/Set up VPN Server.md

 # VPN Server Setup
-*Windows Server 2019 with L2TP over IPSec*
+*Windows Server 2019 with L2TP over IPSec.*
 Before beginning, install the latest updates onto the server
 ## Install Remote Access Role (with VPN)
 1. Launch the **Server Manager**, select the **Manage** menu, and select **Add Roles and Features**.